RudovichNazar23/react_weather_app/README.md

 # react_weather_app
-A simple React app where user type city name a get a forecast for current day and for the next five days.
+A simple React app where user types city name and get forecast for current day and for the next five days.